A lavender wand is a gorgeous, fragrant handicraft made from lavender flowers. Simple to craft, it is an ideal gift for all.

 Steps to make a lavender wand

-Step 1 – Harvesting lavender flowers
+Step 1 – Harvest lavender flowers

 Gather 30 stems of lavender flowers.
+This is good for 1 wand.

 - Also, use stems that are freshly cut, ideally on the same day.
 Older cuts are dry and turn brittle.
 This makes them harder to handle and bend, since they might break.